bugsbugsbux/notes-on-nix/notes-on-nix.md

 which all packages essentially boil down to, is called.

-`stdenv.mkDerivation` injects an **attribute `overrideAttrs`** into the result, that allows to change with which arguments `mkDerivation` (not the `derivation` function!) was called.
+`stdenv.mkDerivation` injects an **attribute `overrideAttrs`** into the result, that allows to change with which arguments `stdenv.mkDerivation` (not the `derivation` function!) was called.
 It can take the differing attributes directly as a set, or as an overlay or overlay-like function, which only receives the old state as argument.
 Note, that the final state passed to the overlay also includes an attribute `finalPackage`,